expo/expo/docs/pages/versions/unversioned/tutorial/image.md

 <br />

 > 🤔 **What's a URI?
 Is that like a URL?** Yes, you can use the terms interchangeably.
-Technically there are some subtle differences in meaning, but this won't matter for your usage with Expo.
+Technically there are some subtle differences in meaning, but this typically won't matter for your usage with Expo.
 Documentation will tell you whether to use `uri` or `url`.

 ## Time for a code organization break!